MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-mac-preview.md

 >
 > - This preview program isn't intended for home users of Office.

-Microsoft is planning to release a new volume licensed version of Office later this year.
-A preview version is available now for you to install and test on devices running macOS in your organization.

-Office LTSC Standard for Mac 2021 (Preview) includes Word, Excel, PowerPoint, Outlook, OneNote, OneDrive, and Teams.
+Office LTSC Standard for Mac 2021 (Preview) is available for you to install and test on devices running macOS in your organization.
+It includes Word, Excel, PowerPoint, Outlook, OneNote, OneDrive, and Teams.

-For information about the preview version of Office for devices running Windows, see [Overview of Office LTSC Preview](overview-ltsc-preview.md).
+For information about installing preview versions of Office on devices running Windows, see [Install Office LTSC Preview](install-ltsc-preview.md).

 ## Install Office LTSC for Mac 2021 (Preview)